RhetTbull/datetime-utils/README.md

 # datetime_utils

 ## What is datetime_utils
 A handful of small utility methods I find useful for dealing with [datetime.datetime](https://docs.python.org/3/library/datetime.html#module-datetime) objects and timezones.
+Some of these are really just one-liners but they're easy to get wrong so I find it useful to package them into a tested module.

 ## Installation